-This means they can start integrating the Lyft Concierge API into the Allscripts Sunrise platform to solve an issue that affects up to 3.6 million Americans.
+Lyft announced a new partnership with Allscripts, one of the biggest US companies dealing with health records.
+This means they can start integrating the Lyft Concierge API into the Allscripts Sunrise platform to solve the issue of transportation that affects up to 3.6 million Americans.

 With a desktop application that allows medical facilities to order and pay for multiple rides, up to 7 million people serviced by those medical facilities could have a new way of reaching the doctor.
-They don’t even need a smartphone because they’ll get text messages when the doctor sends a car for them.
+They don’t even need a smartphone because they’ll receive text messages when the doctor sends a car for them.

 David Baga from Lyft told the press that the company is working not just with physicians, but with “regulators, transportation brokers, and tech partners, because it isn’t just about a healthcare provider deciding you need a Lyft, there are insurers and others involved determining your care eligibility.”